Setting up a Materials Module #

 Now we’re going to define the Player Data Operations.

-1. Add a file named MaterialsSubService.kt under 5-ext/ext-player-data/player-data/src/main/kotlin/materials/.
+1. Create a new Kotlin file named MaterialsSubService.kt under the materials directory.

 Define the class to house the Player Data Operations #